 What is local exhaust ventilaton (LEV)?
 These are systems engineered to reduce exposure to airborne contaminants such as dust, mist, fumes and vapour.

 Large or small, all LEV’s use air to push the dust or fumes into a filter to removes them.
 Their design, use and maintenance is covered by the Control of Substances Hazardous to Health (COSHH) Regulations.
 HSG 258 Controlling airborne contaminants at work: A guide to local exhaust ventilation (LEV) provides detailed guidance on the operation of LEV’s and specifies that thorough LEV testing should be carried out by a competent person at least every 14 months.
 More frequent testing may be required for specific activities including blasting, jute cloth, hand sanding/polishing and casting of non-ferrous metals.

-Airmec Essential Services’ comprehensive range of LEV and Fume Cupboard testing, inspection and maintenance services includes:
+Airmec Essential Services’ comprehensive range of LEV and Fume Cupboard testing, inspection and maintenance services include:

 - LEV system surveys and asset registers

 - LEV and fume cupboard inspection and testing